MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 > [!IMPORTANT]
 > If these requirements aren't applicable or you are still in a hybrid coexistence scenario, then a Microsoft Defender for Office 365 evaluation can require more complex or advanced configurations which aren't fully covered in this guidance.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Use the following steps to enable the evaluation for Microsoft Defender for Office 365.
+After verifying architecture requirements, use the following steps to enable the evaluation for Microsoft Defender for Office 365.

 :::image type="content" source="./media/eval-defender-xdr/defender-office-365-pilot-deploy-steps.svg" alt-text="A diagram that shows the steps to pilot and deploy Microsoft Defender for Office 365." lightbox="./media/eval-defender-xdr/defender-office-365-pilot-deploy-steps.svg":::